A Local Reveals: The 10 Most Fun Things to Do in Downtown Plymouth Michigan [2024]

 All of the summer concerts are free to attend.
 It's common for the park to be fully packed with people during the concerts.
 Even if you don't sit down to listen, the music functions as a soundtrack when exploring the town.

-Plymouth Art Fair / Art in the Park: An annual event that takes place in the summer showcasing the creative works of many of Michigan's finest artists.
+Art in the Park: Art in the Park is an art-focused event held every summer showcasing the creative works of many of Michigan's finest artists.
 Artists set up tents for attendees to browse.
 You'll see a wide range of artistic work, such as paintings, photography, jewelry, ceramics, sculptures, apparel, and more!

 The Plymouth Fall Festival hosts a car show, craft show, and even... a pet show!
 There's plenty of barbeque, performing arts, and carnival rides.